selkovjr/gt-2-thermistor-experiment/README.md

 Intuitively, it seems to be a better model.
 The addition of the heatsink equalized the field and flipped the gradient between the thermistor and the probe.
 The spread between all sampling points is now 4&deg;C. In the previous model, it was 7&deg;C &mdash; uncomfortably large.
 Also, the difference between the thermistor and the tip of the nozzle (this project's deliverable) seems more reasonable.

 Interestingly, while this model is a stronger hint at the possibility that the thermal design of the Diamond Hotend was guided by rational thought, it does nothing to improve the warped Steinhart-Hart residuals.
-The only sensible transformation that turns into a minimizer of residuals is multiplication by zero.
+The only sensible transformation that makes it a minimizer of residuals is multiplication by zero.

 ![thermal gradient](gradient.heatsink.png)